rancher/docs/content/rancher/v2.x/en/installation/air-gap-high-availability/config-rancher-for-private-reg/_index.md

 ---
-title: "6.
+title: "5.
 Configure Rancher for the Private Registry"
 weight:
 aliases:

 ---

 Rancher needs to be configured to use the private registry in order to provision any [Rancher launched Kubernetes clusters]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/) or [Rancher tools]({{< baseurl >}}/rancher/v2.x/en/tools/).

+>**Note:** If you want to configure Rancher for your private registry when when starting the rancher/rancher container, you can use the environment variable `CATTLE_SYSTEM_DEFAULT_REGISTRY`.

 1. Log into Rancher and configure the default admin password.